4ngryR4v3n/fluffy-fiesta/Documentation/OS Setup/Kali.md

 - Building the image
 - Transferring live-build configuration from guest to host for safe-keeping

-## Setting up a Kali live-build system
+## Setting up a Kali live build system

 Install Kali Linux in a virtual machine connected to a bridged network (necessary for transfer of image source from guest to host for safe-keeping).
 Use default Kali installation settings (ie. no encryption or fancy partitioning).